stolostron/deploy/README.md

 #### Repo Structure and Organization
 This repo contains the 3 directories:
   - `prereqs` - YAML definitions for prerequisite objects (namespaces and pull-secrets)
-  - `multiclusterhub-operator` - YAML definitions for setting up a `CatalogSource` for our operator
+  - `acm-operator` - YAML definitions for setting up a `CatalogSource` for our operator
   - `multiclusterhub` -  YAML definitions for creating an instance of `MultiClusterHub`

 Each of the three directories contains a `kustomization.yaml` file that will apply the YAML definitions to your OCP instance with the following command: `kubectl apply -k`.